AASanusi/fashion/README.md

 ## Features
 ### Existing Features
 #### Home page
-- The home page showcases what the application is about and what you can do and view.
+- The home page showcases what the application is about and what you can do and view
-- Both Unregisted and registered users can view the home.
+- Both Unregisted and registered users can view the home
-- Only regsitered users can save, like and comment.
+- Only regsitered users can save, like and comment
 - ##### Home Page desktop
 ![Home Page desktop image](src/assets/readme-images/home-page.png)
 - ##### Home Page mobile
 ![Home Page mobile image](src/assets/readme-images/home-page-mobile.png)
 #### Navigation bar
-- The navigation bar consists of all the icons with links to all the pages.
+- The navigation bar consists of all the icons with links to all the pages
-- What users can view changes depending if they are signed in or not (see below images)
+- The pages available to users in the navigation depends if they are signed in or not (see below images)
 - ##### Navigation bar when user sign in
 ![Sign in Navigation bar image](src/assets/readme-images/sign-in-nav.png)
 - ##### Navigation bar when user sign out
 ![Sign out Navigation bar image](src/assets/readme-images/sign-out-nav.png)
-#### Thought Wall
+#### Thoughts Wall
-- A thought wall is a page that consists of all users thoughts.
+- Thoughts wall is a page that consists of all users thoughts
-- This is for registered users to share their burning thoughts and have it on a wall for everyone to see.
+- This is for registered users to share their burning thoughts and have it on a wall for everyone to see
-- On the wall they can let us know their random locations, what they are thinking and what mood they are in.
+- On the wall, users can let us know their random locations, what they are thinking and what mood they are in
 ![Thought Wall image](src/assets/readme-images/thought-wall.png)
 #### Saved Page
-- This page consists of all the posts the user likes and would wanna see again.
+- This page consists of all the users favourite posts
-- Only registered users can save and view this page.
+- Only registered users can save and view this page
 ![Saved Page image](src/assets/readme-images/saved-page.png)
 #### Sign in page
-- Any user can sign into this page once registered.
+- Users can sign in once registered
 ![Sign in page image](src/assets/readme-images/sign-in-page.png)
 #### Sign up page
-- An easy sign up form to have users registered to the application.
+- An easy sign up form to register users
 ![Sign up page image](src/assets/readme-images/sign-up-page.png)
 #### Profile page
-- The profile page consists of the user avatar and name.
+- The profile page consists of the user avatar and name
-- It has the users statistics for people to see such as posts, thoughts, following and followers.
+- It consists of the users posts, thoughts, following and followers statistics
-- It also has the posts and the thoughts the users have posted and shared.
+- It also has the posts and the thoughts wall the users have posted and shared
 ![Profile page image](src/assets/readme-images/profile-page.png)